-3. Click on Advanced, and click on DMZ.
+3. Click on the Firewall section and click on DMZ.

-- 4. Select Enable in the DMZ Settings section. - 5.
-Enter the IP address you assigned to the computer or network device to expose to the Internet. - 6.
-To save changes, click Apply.
+4. Select Enable in the DMZ Settings section.

+5. Enter the IP address you assigned to the computer or network device to expose to the Internet.
+Click Apply to save settings.